-- 1. If options is not undefined, then
+- 1. If options is not undefined, then - a.

-- a.
 Let options be ToObject(options).

 - b.
-Let matcher be the result of calling the [[Get]] internal method of options with argument

-- "localeMatcher".

-- c.
-If matcher is not undefined, then

-- i.
-Let matcher be ToString(matcher).

-- ii.
-If matcher is not "lookup" or "best fit", then throw a RangeError exception.

-- If matcher is undefined or "best fit", then

-- a.
-Let subset be the result of calling the BestFitSupportedLocales abstract operation (defined in 9.2.7) with arguments availableLocales and requestedLocales.

-- 3. Else
+Let matcher be the result of calling the [[Get]] internal method of options with argument "localeMatcher". - c.
+If matcher is not undefined, then - i.
+Let matcher be ToString(matcher). - ii.
+If matcher is not "lookup" or "best fit", then throw a RangeError exception. - 2.
+If matcher is undefined or "best fit" then - a.
+Let subset be the result of calling the BestFitSupportedLocales abstract operation (defined in 9.2.7) with arguments availableLocales and requestedLocales. - 3.
+Else - a.

-- a.
 Let subset be the result of calling the LookupSupportedLocales abstract operation (defined in 9.2.6) with arguments availableLocales and requestedLocales. - 4.
-For each named own property name P of subset, - a.
-Let desc be the result of calling the [[GetOwnProperty]] internal method of subset with P. - b.
-Set desc.[[Writable]] to false. - c.
-Set desc. [[Configurable]] to false. - d.
-Call the [[DefineOwnProperty]] internal method of subset with P, desc, and true as arguments. - Return subset.
+Let freeze be the standard built-in function object defined in ES5, 15.2.3.9. - 5.
+Call the [[Call]] internal method of freeze with an argument list containing the single item subset. - 6.
+Set the [[Extensible]] internal property of subset to true. - 7.
+Return subset.